Pathophysiology | Etiology | Symptoms | Diagnosis | Treatment | Special Situations

 Class IV: Symptoms of heart failure at rest

-Diagnosis – Congestive Heart Failure
+Diagnosis – Congestive Heart Failure - Systolic

-Physical examination in states of right heart failure may reveal elevated jugular venous pressure including hepatojugular reflux, lower extremity pitting edema, and ascites.
+Physical examination in states of right heart failure may reveal elevated jugular venous pressure including hepatojugular reflux, lower extremity pitting edema and ascites.
 Pleural effusions may be present and more prominent on the right compared to the left.

-Treatment – Congestive Heart Failure
+Treatment – Congestive Heart Failure - Systolic

 Lifestyle modifications to help decrease the risk for volume overload leading to hospitalization is important.
 Fluid restriction to about 2 L of all liquids daily should be maintained as well as sodium restriction of 2 g daily.
 Monitoring daily weights at home in order to dose diuretics on an as-needed or individualized basis is recommended.
-Educating patients on the importance of medication compliance is crucial to prevent decompensated episodes of heart failure.
+Educating patients on the importance of medication compliance is crucial to prevent decompensated episodes of HF.

 These drugs have also been shown in multiple clinical trials to offer significant mortality benefit.

-Aldosterone antagonists (spironolactone, eplerenone) also known as “potassium sparing diuretics” block the action of aldosterone inhibiting the reuptake of sodium and water.
+Aldosterone antagonists (spironolactone, eplerenone) also known as “potassium sparing diuretics” block the action of aldosterone, inhibiting the reuptake of sodium and water.
 Normally, when sodium reabsorbs, it is exchanged with potassium, which is then excreted.
 Because aldosterone inhibition decreases sodium reabsorption, it also decreases potassium excretion, resulting in higher serum potassium levels.

 The loop diuretics furosemide, bumetanide and torsemide are utilized to help maintain euvolemia in patients with heart failure.
 These drugs are for symptom relief only and have never been shown to provide mortality benefit.
-The dose frequently needs adjusting based on the patient's lifestyle, including fluid and salt intake.
+The dose needs frequent adjusting based on the patient’s lifestyle, including fluid and salt intake.

-Antidiuretic hormone (ADH) antagonists
+Antidiuretic Hormone (ADH) Antagonists

 Tolvaptan is a vasopressin receptor antagonist.
 Vasopressin — an antidiuretic hormone, or ADH — helps to regulate water retention by absorbing water in the collecting ducts of the nephron.
 Blocking this receptor allows water to be excreted more readily.
 Many patients with heart failure present with some degree of hyponatremia from water retention.
 Tolvaptan has been shown in more than one clinical trial to increase sodium levels; however, mortality and rehospitalization rates were not improved, and thus the role for this therapy is not well defined.
 Specifically, tolvaptan is approved by the FDA for the treatment of euvolemic hyponatremia and hypervolemic hyponatremia.